chenyx09/trajdata/README.md

 **Note**: Explicitly preprocessing datasets like this is not necessary; the dataloader will always internally check if there exists a cache for any requested data and will create one if not.

 ## Data Loading
-To load batches of data for training/evaluation/etc, please see `examples/batch_example.py` for a comprehensive example.

-At a minimum, data can be loaded the following way:
+At a minimum, batches of data for training/evaluation/etc can be loaded the following way:
 ```py
 import os
 from torch.utils.data import DataLoader